-- A. Fire extinguishers must be inspected annually with corrections made by school districts. - B. In the event of an emergency, the staff's first responsibility is to move the children to a designated area that is safe and supervised. - C. In an emergency, all staff and children must be able to safely exit the building within three minutes. - 1.
+- A. Fire extinguishers must be inspected annually with corrections made by facility supervisor or school districts, as applicable - B. In the event of an emergency, the staff's first responsibility is to move the children to a designated area that is safe and supervised. - C. In an emergency, all staff and children must be able to safely exit the building within three minutes. - 1.
 The building must have at least two exits to the outside, located in distant parts of the building.
 An exit through a kitchen or other hazardous area cannot be one of the required exits unless specifically approved in writing by the Fire Marshal. - 2.
-If any doors open into a fenced yard, the children must be able to open the doors easily from inside. - 3.
+If any doors open into a fenced yard, the children must be able to open the doors easily from inside.
+Fences should have an unlocked gate if applicable/allowable. - 3.
 Exit doors shall not be blocked or locked in the area utilized by the Recreation Program during business hours. - 4.
 A flashlight or other battery-powered lighting must be available at each site to use in case of electrical failure. - D. An emergency evacuation and relocation plan must be posted in each room the children use. - 1.
 The plans must show two exit paths from each room unless the room opens directly to the outdoors at ground level. - 2.
 Staff must conduct an emergency evacuation drill once during the recreation program for each site.
 All drills conducted must be documented on attendance forms. - E. The staff must call the Fire Department in case of fire or danger of fire, explosion, toxic fumes, or other chemical release.